samiNCL/SmartPillsBox/README.md

 # SmartPillsBox

  <br />Prototype demonstration <br />
  **This code aim to run a smart box supplied with a Passive Infrared Sensor PIR sensor.
-The significant files :
+The significant files :<br />
 `<server.mjs>`
 `<./public/Index.html>`